Tag: Keith Nelson

 Leading up to her latest stint with Alice Cooper and reputation as one of the preeminent female guitarist in rock, Orianthi wrote her first song at the age of 6, was discovered and played alongside her idols Carlos Santana and Steve Vai early in her career, and was selected for Michael Jackson's ill-fated "This Is It Tour" that exposed her to mainstream audiences.
 In the fall of 2009, Orianthi released "According To You", her first solo single, which went platinum in the U.S.

 After recently wrapping up the 'Masters Of Madness' tour for Alice with Marilyn Manson, she will continue to tour this Summer with Alice and has also booked a few of her own headlining shows on off-days.
 Dates confirmed so far are July 17 in New York City at The Studio at Webster Hall, Mexicali Live in Teaneck, New Jersey on July 21, as well as London's famed 100 Club on August 7.
-Her band for these shows will include of Sobel on drums and Cooper band bassist Chuck Garric.
+Her band for these shows will include Alice Cooper band members Glen Sobel on drums and bassist Chuck Garric.
 Rock on girl!!